 Under the Coronavirus Job Retention Scheme, all UK employers impacted by coronavirus will be able to access support to continue paying part of their employees’ salary.
 All UK businesses are eligible.

-Following new guidance published on 29 May, the scheme has now been extended until the end of October, with furloughed workers able to return to work part-time from August.
-Employers will be asked to pay a percentage of furloughed workers’ salaries from that point onwards- beginning at 10% in September and rising to 20% in October.
-Employers will also be responsible for workers’ national insurance and pension contributions from the start of August.
+Following new guidance published on 17 December, the scheme has now been extended until the end of April 2021, with furloughed workers able to return to work part-time from August.

 You will need to:

 - Designate affected employees as “furloughed workers” and notify your employees of this change – changing the status of employees remains subject to existing employment law and, depending on the employment contract, may be subject to negotiation

 - Submit information to HMRC about the employees that have been furloughed and their earnings through a new online portal

 - HMRC will reimburse 80 per cent of furloughed workers wage costs, up to a cap of £2,500 per month, with this amount reducing to 70% and 60% in September and October respectively.
 Grants should come directly from HMRC, with more information on application and payments detailed on their specific webpage